 Include the full amount of the fixed expense in Table D3 and then include the portion that will be paid for by income from previous NMTC Allocations in the “Other Sources” income category; or

 Record only the prorated portion of the fixed expense that would be directed towards administering an allocation as an expense in Table D3.
-Please be sure to clearly explain the method for recording these expenses in Question 33(f).
+Please be sure to explain the method for recording these expenses in Question 33(f).

 My CDE earns the bulk of its revenue on the front end at the time the QLICI is made.
 I’m concerned that I will show large surpluses in the early years and deficits in later years.
 How should I represent this in Table D3?

 The CDFI Fund recognizes that income and expenses may fluctuate from year-to-year.
-If you plan on using surpluses in one year to cover expenses in subsequent years, please explain this in Question 33(f).
+If you plan to use surpluses in one year to cover expenses in subsequent years, please explain this in Question 33(f).
 Additionally, Applicants may complete Table D3 on an accrual or cash basis, depending on what is consistent with its normal accounting practices.
 Your narrative response to Question 33(f) must clearly describe the approach (accrual or cash basis) used to populate Table D3.

 Should a CDE show Profit in Table D3 if any surpluses will be used to make other investments in Low-Income Communities?